 The Biodiversity Heritage Library (BHL), a consortium of institutions working to digitize biodiversity literature and make it freely available online at www.biodiversitylibrary.org, is helping scientists identify and conserve life on Earth.
 Scientists have long considered that inadequate access to the published literature is one of the chief impediments to the efficiency of research in the field.
 By removing boundaries to access, BHL is strengthening scientific and conservation efforts on every continent.
 The BHL currently provides access to nearly 40 million pages and over 50,000 images, free and available to the public online.

 Do you make your own holiday decorations?
 Have you ever wanted to make your own decorations?
 Or do you remember making decorations and gifts in school as a child?
 This 1923 booklet, Dennison’s Christmas Book, by Dennison Manufacturing Co. includes suggestions for Christmas, New Year, and Twelfth Night parties.
 For now, let’s take a look at the Christmas decorations.

 It’s December 17th — the anniversary of the Wright Brothers’ first machine powered air flight in Kitty Hawk, North Carolina.
-In remembrance of that date 109 years ago, the Smithsonian Institution Libraries is featuring The Wright Flyer: An Engineering Perspective by Howard S. Wolko and John David Anderson.
-The online version of this 1987 Smithsonian Institution Press book is available via the Internet Archive.
+In remembrance of that date 109 years ago, the Smithsonian Libraries is featuring The Wright Flyer: An Engineering Perspective by Howard S. Wolko and John David Anderson.
+The online version of this 1987 Smithsonian Institution Press book is available via our Digital Library.

 Today’s post was written by Martin Kalfatovic, Associate Director of the Smithsonian Libraries and Program Director of the Biodiversity Heritage Library.